Trafficking in Persons

 Traffick911 – stop the buying and selling of America's children, Fort Worth, TX.

 Truckers Against Trafficking – recognizes that members of the trucking industry and individual truckers are invaluable in the fight against this heinous crime.
-This site has been created to inform truckers and other travelers of the basic issues involved in human trafficking and a summary of ways you can help.
+As the eyes and ears of our nation's highways, you are in a a unique position to make a difference and close loopholes to traffickers who seek to exploit our transportation system for their personal gain.
+This site has been created to inform members of the trucking industry and and other travelers of the basic issues involved in human trafficking and a summary of ways you can help.
 We invite you to travel through this website and learn how you can join this worthy cause and save lives.
-TAT is a 505(c)3 that exists to educate, equip, empower and mobilize members of the trucking and travel plaza industry to combat domestic sex trafficking by helping us put our wallet cards (and other materials) in the hands of members of the trucking industry; haring our trucking-industry-specific training DVD made part of orientation for all struck stop and travel plaza employees, all students of private and public truck-driving schools, all truck drivers employed via major carriers or owner / operators; and partnering with law enforcement to facilitate the investigation of human trafficking.
-And then, once equipped with both awareness of the problem and education, when human trafficking is suspected, call the national hotline, Englewood, CO.
+TAT is a 505(c)3 that exists to educate, equip, empower and mobilize members of the trucking and busing industries to combat human trafficking.
+Our goals are to saturate trucking and related industries with TAT materials; partner with law enforcement and government agencies to facilitate the investigation of human trafficking; and marshal the resources of our partners to combat this crime, Englewood, CO.